equinor/res2df/docs/glossary.rst

     reservoir simulator
-        Simulation of reservoir fields come in many forms, but for the purposes of res2df we only consider simulators takes a :term:`deck` as input and produces term`output file`s such `.UNSRMY`.
+        Simulation of reservoir fields come in many forms, but for the purposes of res2df we only consider simulators that take a :term:`deck` as input and produces :term:`output files <output file>` such `.UNSRMY`.
 This includes, OPM flow and Eclipse.

     .DATA file
-        Inputs provided to reservoir simulators such as Eclipse or OPM Flow.
+        Input provided to reservoir simulators such as Eclipse or OPM Flow.
-        Usually a :term:`.DATA file` pointing to other include files.
-One :term:`.DATA file` typically points to multiple include files.
+        Often a :term:`.DATA file` includes other :term:`include files <include file>` with the INCLUDE keyword.

     include file
         Files that provide inputs to reservoir simulators by using the INCLUDE statement